jvineis/functional_gene_db/README.md

     trimal -in nrfA_ncbi_parks-sized-derep-add-famsa.faa -out nrfA_ncbi_parks-sized-derep-add-famsa-trimal.faa -gappyout

-5.Run FastTree on the alignment
+5.Run FastTree on the alignment.
+This step produces our tree for visualization

     FastTree nrfA_ncbi_parks-sized-derep-add-famsa-trimal.faa > nrfA_ncbi_parks-sized-derep-add-famsa-trimal.tre

-6a.After inspecting the tree its obvious that there are some non-nrfA seqs that cluster with our Thioalkalivibrio.
-I selected all of the branches in the tree and then clicked on the "split" box to see the genome id.
-I copied and pasted this into a file called non_nrfA_ids.txt.
-The used mu-selectseq_from_fasta.py like this.. ### After furthrther inspection..
-I'm ok with the sequences clustered around the Thioalkalivibrio because they are not divergent enough given the amount of diversity that we see with nrfA..
-However, we can play with this if we like and return to step 1 with the reduced sequence list.

-    python ~/scripts/mu-selectseq_from_fasta.py --x nrfA_ncbi_parks.fix-sized-derep.faa --out nrfA_ncbi_parks.fix-sized-derep-clean.faa --infile non_nrfA_ids.txt --list TRUE

-then I reran all of the famsa, trimal, and FastTree to create my clean tree.
-Hope this looks nice!

-7.In order to see where the nodes from our nrfA amplicon study from the thin sections map onto our tree in an unbiased way, we used blast to search our translated NODE-REPRESENTATIVES.fa.
+6.In order to see where the nodes from our nrfA amplicon study from the thin sections map onto our tree in an unbiased way, we used blast to search our translated NODE-REPRESENTATIVES.fa.
 Here are the steps to create a layer for the node hits and details of the match for visualization in anvio.
-These steps will need the "additional_layers.txt" file produced in step 6.
+Beyond these steps will need the "additional_layers.txt" file produced in step 3

-     prodigal -i ~/Dropbox/oxygen_gradient/nrfA/nrfA-MED-OUTPUT/NODE-REPRESENTATIVES.fa -a ~/Dropbox/oxygen_gradient/nrfA/nrfA-MED-OUTPUT/NODE-REPRESENTATIVES.faa -n -p meta makeblastdb -in nrfA_ncbi_parks-sized-derep-add.faa -dbtype 'prot' -title nrfA_ncbi_parks-sized-derep-add -out nrfA_ncbi_parks-sized-derep-add blastp -db nrfA_ncbi_parks-sized-derep-add -out nrfA_ncbi_parks-node-blast-hits.txt -outfmt 10 -query ~/Dropbox/oxygen_gradient/nrfA/nrfA-MED-OUTPUT/NODE-REPRESENTATIVES.faa
+     prodigal -i ~/Dropbox/oxygen_gradient/nrfA/swarm-d1-fastidious/swarm-d1-fastidious-node-representatives.fa -a ~/Dropbox/oxygen_gradient/nrfA/swarm-d1-fastidious/swarm-d1-fastidious-node-representatives.faa -n -p meta makeblastdb -in nrfA_ncbi_parks-sized-derep-add.faa -dbtype 'prot' -title nrfA_ncbi_parks-sized-derep-add -out nrfA_ncbi_parks-sized-derep-add blastp -db nrfA_ncbi_parks-sized-derep-add -out nrfA_ncbi_parks-node-blast-hits.txt -outfmt 10 -query ~/Dropbox/oxygen_gradient/nrfA/nrfA-MED-OUTPUT/NODE-REPRESENTATIVES.faa

+9.Now we can run the step below which will create a text file called additional_layers_w_nodes.txt which can then be visualized with anvio

-     python add-node-hits-to-additional-layers.py -i additional_layers.txt -blast nrfA_ncbi_parks-node-blast-hits.txt -per 60
+    python add-node-hits-to-additional-layers.py -i additional_layers.txt -blast nrfA_ncbi_parks-node-blast-hits.txt -per 60 -tax ncbi-parks-LINEAGE-STRINGS.txt
-     anvi-interactive -t nrfA_ncbi_parks.fix-derep-famsa.tre -d additional_layers_w_nodes.txt -p profile.db --manual-mode
+    anvi-interactive -t nrfA_ncbi_parks-sized-derep-add-famsa-trimal.tre -p profile.db -d additional_layers_w_nodes.txt --manual-mode

-8.We are getting a little greedy now and would like to add the taxonomy to the tree.
-Here is how I'm now using Entrez in biopython to collect the taxonomy information from all records in the 16,000 genomes, not just nrfA

-9.If I ever wanted to collect ribosomal RNA genes from the 16K genomes, I could use the script below.
-But there is not enough congurencey among genomes to do anything useful with this information so this step 9 is a dead end for now.

-     bash x_collect_rnas.shx

-which looks like this.

-    #!/bin/bash
-    module load python/3.6.3-201710101533
-    for i in `cat samples.txt`
-    do
-        anvi-get-sequences-for-hmm-hits -c "$i"_contigs.db --hmm-sources Ribosomal_RNAs -o "$i"_rRNA_output.fa
-    done

-then I concatenate all of the ribosomal RNAs from the ncbi and parks db directories in my home directory on the MBL servers.

-     cat temp*/*rRNA_output.fa > all_ncbi_ribosomal_RNAs.fa
-     cat temp*/*rRNA_output.fa > all_parks_ribosomal_RNAs.fa

-now select only 16S sequences (ignoring 23S for now).
-Well, I would do this, but only 797 out of the 8000 parks genomes contained 16S sequences.
-Can this be right?
-I need to check the Parks paper again.
+## This tree may be not as phylogenetically accurate as the tRNA genes used in the Hub paper and elsewhere to infer phylogeny.
+Lets grab those genes, create the tree, map on our ASVs and taxonomy.

-10.Lets try some Hug tRNA genes from the 16K genomes using anvi-get-sequences-for-hmm-hits like this.
+1. Lets try some Hug tRNA genes from the 16K genomes using anvi-get-sequences-for-hmm-hits like this.

     bash x_collect_ribosomal.shx